Missing fonts

 • If Figma recognizes this font.

-One important thing to understand is that only the user importing the webpage and currently using html.to.design actually needs to have the font installed.
-Others, even if using the designs later on, do not need it because Figma uses a clever system where the text’s vector paths are saved, allowing them to see the text properly rendered, even without installing the font beforehand.
+Only the user importing the webpage and currently using html.to.design actually needs to have the font installed.
+Figma saves the text’s vector paths, which means others using the designs later on will see the text properly rendered, even without installing the font.

 What font is my webpage using?

 The font name html.to.design instructs Figma to use is the internal name of the font rendered within code.
 This is because Figma is not aware of font-family mappings used on the page and uses font names which appear inside font files.
-These names can be found in DevTools such as Chrome’s.
-Here is an example - check out the Rendered Fonts section:
+These names can be found in DevTools such as Chrome’s, in the Rendered Fonts section:

 Chrome DevTools showing rendered font

-Now that you know the font name you are using, we can check if that font is available in Figma.
+Now that you know the font name you are using, check if the font is available in Figma.

-Head to any text in Figma, and look for the Text section:
+Click on any text in Figma, and look for the Text section in the right sidebar:

 Figma text properties section

-Then check if the font is available in the dropdown list:
+Check if the font is available in the drop-down list:

 Figma available fonts